 The Union Navy quickly realized the importance of blockading the southern ports.
 Likewise, the Confederates were desperate to trade tobacco and cotton for food and arms.

 Realizing they never could challenge the Union Navy one-on-one, the South turned desperation into innovation.
-This is largely how they brought ideas like coastal ironclads, submarines and spar torpedo boats into reality.
+This is largely how they brought ideas like coastal ironclads, submarines and torpedo boats into reality.

 The CSS David was the first purpose built torpedo boat in the world.
 She was built like a barrel and looked a lot like a cigar with a narrow platform and chimney on top.
 She was 50' long by 5'6" diameter.